Michael Ammermüller is the racing driver from Germany, best known for his achievements in Porsche Supercup but once he was Formula 1 test driver.

 The year of 2014 was probably the best in Ammermuller’s career so far.
 Again, he has competed on two fronts and did a great job.
 In Porsche Supercup, he has repeated the result from the previous year, but also managed to score the first win, in the last race of the season at the Circuit of the Americas.
 Michael did even better in Porsche Carrera Cup Germany in which he was runner-up, losing to Philipp Eng by only two points.
 He won six races that year, but unfortunately that wasn’t enough to take the crown, mainly because of the poor start of the season.

-Michael Ammermuller wins at Catalunya Circuit
+Michael Ammermuller in 2015 at Catalunya Circuit

-Third three times in-a-row
+Third place three times in-a-row

 For the third time in-a-row, Ammermuller finished third in the Porsche Supercup in 2015 when he won the race at Catalunya Circuit and four times finished on the podium.
 The results in Carrera Cup were slightly worse than in the previous year, so he finished 4th in the championship.